 Policy and positions

-Democracy: President Biden has voiced support for various voting-rights actions including the John Lewis Voting Rights Advancement Act, which would ease access to mail-in balloting, make Election Day a federal holiday, and would supplant measures invalidated by the Supreme Court's 2013 Shelby decision.
+Democracy: As a Senator, Harris introduced a 2000 VoteSafe Act aiming to allow voting access during the pandemic.
+Harris was also a co-sponsor of the John Lewis Voting Rights Advancement Act, which would ease access to mail-in balloting, make Election Day a federal holiday, and would supplant measures invalidated by the Supreme Court's 2013 Shelby decision.
 The Shelby decision gutted the standards for voter redistricting in states that had been under Federal Election Commission oversight.
-Biden has laid out his opinion of his predecessor in stark terms: for his culpability for the events of January 6th, 2021, the former president, Biden says, remains a threat to democracy.

 President Donald Trump (Photo courtesy DoD)